 The current Police and Crime Commissioner is Mark Shelford.

-For full details of the role, responsibility and priorities of the Police and Crime Commissioner please visit the Avon and Somerset Police & Crime Commissioner website.
+For full details of the role, responsibility and priorities of the Police and Crime Commissioner please visit the Avon and Somerset Police and Crime Commissioner website.

 The trigger brings all the agencies with the responsibility to tackle anti-social behaviour problems together to review the case and try to find a solution.